 The Sociology major is designed to provide graduates with marketable skills that can be useful for a wide variety of fields, such as law, criminal justice, social services, non-profit organizations, public administration, business, education, and research.
-Required work includes a senior research project, service project or an internship to be designed in consultation with program faculty.
+Required work includes a senior research project or service project to be designed in consultation with program faculty.

 Kansas Wesleyan University offers both a major and a minor in Sociology.
-Majors oftentimes consider a second major or minor in related fields including Criminal Justice or Psychology.
+Majors oftentimes consider a second major or minor in related fields including Criminal Justice, Psychology, Emergency Management, or Social Work.